minerva-medical/minerva-medical.github.io/index.md

 ![](images/InventoryList.png)

 ### Logoff Page
 Upon logging off the site the user is prompted with a goodbye message confirming that they have logged off the system.
-Here they have an option of logging back in.
+Here they have an option of logging back in or going back to the landing page.

 ![](images/signoutweb.png)